Project Overview

 Workflow and Techniques

 Microphone choices and DAW configurations were designed to prioritise vocal clarity and reduce background interference wherever possible.
-During recording sessions, actors were guided toward performance methods that minimised acoustic bleed while preserving emotional authenticity.
+During recording sessions, actors were guided toward performance methods that minimised acoustic bleed while preserving emotional authenticity to great effect.

 To manage the data load, I implemented strict file organisation systems involving templated folder structures, consistent naming conventions, and multi-location backups.
-Audio files were compressed appropriately for transfer, with delivery secured through both cloud platforms and email transmission to ensure redundancy and deadline compliance.
+Audio files were compressed appropriately for transfer, with delivery secured through both physical back-ups, cloud storage platforms and email transmission to ensure redundancy and deadline compliance.

 Outcome and Learning